railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_workflow.rst

 	To avoid surprises, it's important to understand the idea of reconciliation and its link with invoice payment.

-	You'll find both a Reconciled field and the Paid checkbox on an invoice.
+	You'll find both a :guilabel:`Reconciled` field and the :guilabel:`Paid` checkbox on an invoice.
 	They differ from each other only if an invoice has been paid (using reconciliation of records) but has subsequently been marked as unreconciled.